-- 1 transparency, responsiveness, accountability and respect for rights (see Section 3.3 on principles for - 2 effective stakeholder participation). - 3 In keeping with ICAT guidance being non-prescriptive, the key recommendations focus on the key steps - 4 that users are recommended to follow, rather than on any specific methods, models or tools they should - 5 use.
-Key recommendations focus more on the "what" users should do than the "how" they can do it.
-The - 6 guidance that accompanies each key recommendation provides the "how." - 7 Key recommendations are indicated in subsequent chapters by the phrase "It is a key recommendation - 8 to...."
-All key recommendations are also compiled in a checklist at the beginning of each chapter. - 9 Key recommendations are provided as an option to users that want to assess and report impacts - according to a consistent set of steps and approaches.
-Users that want to follow a more flexible approach - 11 can choose to use the guidance without adhering to the key recommendations. - 12 The ICAT Introductory Guide provides further description of how and why key recommendations are used - 13 within the ICAT guidance documents, as well as more information about following either the "flexible - 14 approach" or the "key recommendations" approach when using the guidance.
-Refer to the Introductory - 15 Guide before deciding on which approach to follow. - 16 Relationship to other resources - 17 This guidance supports and is consistent with international treaties, conventions and other agreements - 18 related to stakeholder participation, including, for example, the United Nations Universal Declaration of - 19 Human Rights and the United Nations Economic Commission for Europe (UNECE) Aarhus Convention - 20 on Access to Information, Public Participation in Decision-Making and Access to Justice in Environmental - 21 Matters (see Box 3.1 for additional examples of relevant international agreements).
-It builds on many - 22 existing resources including those listed in the "References" section. - 23 Process for developing the guidance - 24 This guidance is being developed through an inclusive, multi-stakeholder process convened by ICAT.
-The - 25 development is led by the Climate, Community & Biodiversity Alliance (lead) and VCS.
-The draft was - 26 developed by drafting teams, which are a subset of a broader Technical Working Group, and the - 27 guidance development leads.
-The Technical Working Group consists of experts and stakeholders from a - 28 range of countries identified through a public call for expressions of interest.
-The Technical Working - 29 Group contributed to the development of the technical content for the guidance through participation in - 30 regular meetings and written comments. - 31 A Review Group will provide written feedback on multiple drafts of the guidance.
-The drafts will also be - 32 circulated for public consultation more broadly.
-The draft guidance will be implemented with ICAT - 33 participating countries and other interested countries to ensure that it can be practically implemented, - 34 gather feedback for its improvement and provide case studies for the final publication.
-Anyone interested - in testing the guidance is encouraged to get in touch with the ICAT team.
+Key recommendations are indicated in subsequent chapters by the phrase "It is a key recommendation to...."
+All key recommendations are also compiled in a checklist at the beginning of each chapter.

+Users that want to follow a more flexible approach can choose to use the guidance without adhering to the key recommendations.
+The ICAT Introductory Guide provides further description of how and why key recommendations are used within the ICAT guidance documents, as well as more information about following either the "flexible approach" or the "key recommendations" approach when using the guidance.
+Refer to the Introductory Guide before deciding on which approach to follow.

+Relationship to other resources

+This guidance supports and is consistent with international treaties, conventions and other agreements related to stakeholder participation, including, for example, the United Nations Universal Declaration of Human Rights and the United Nations Economic Commission for Europe (UNECE) Aarhus Convention on Access to Information, Public Participation in Decision-Making and Access to Justice in Environmental Matters (see Box 3.1 for additional examples of relevant international agreements).
+It builds on many existing resources including those listed in the "References" section.

+Process for developing the guidance

+This guidance has been developed through an inclusive, multi-stakeholder process convened by ICAT.
+The development is led by the Climate, Community & Biodiversity Alliance (lead) and Verra.
+The first draft was developed by drafting teams, which are a subset of a broader Technical Working Group, and the guidance development leads.
+The Technical Working Group consists of experts and stakeholders from a range of countries identified through a public call for expressions of interest.
+The Technical Working Group contributed to the development of the technical content for the guidance through participation in regular meetings and written comments.
+A Review Group provided written feedback on the first draft.

+This version of the guidance will be applied with ICAT participating countries and other interested countries to ensure that it can be practically implemented, gather feedback for its improvement and provide case studies.

+ICAT's Advisory Committee provides strategic advice to the initiative.
+More information about the guidance development process, including governance of the initiative and the participating countries, is available on the ICAT website.

+All contributors to this guidance document are listed in the "Contributors" section.